Lonnie Mack

-American Guitar Assault Tour" with Buchanan and Dickey Betts.
+American Guitar Assault Tour with Buchanan and Dickey Betts.
 In 1990, he released another well-received blues rock album, Lonnie Mack Live!
 Attack of the Killer V, then retired from recording.
 He continued to perform, mostly in small venues, until 2004.

 Early life and musical influences

 Shortly before Mack's birth, his family moved from Appalachian (eastern) Kentucky to Dearborn County, Indiana, on the banks of the Ohio River.
 One of five children, he was born to parents Robert and Sarah Sizemore McIntosh on July 18, 1941, in West Harrison, Indiana, near Cincinnati, Ohio.
 He was raised on a series of nearby sharecropping farms.

 Using a floor-model radio powered by a truck battery, his family routinely listened to the Grand Ole Opry country music show.
 Continuing to listen after the rest of the family had retired for the night, Mack became a fan of rhythm and blues and traditional black gospel music.

-He began playing guitar at the age of seven, after trading his bicycle for a "Lone Ranger" model acoustic guitar.
+He began playing guitar at the age of seven, after trading his bicycle for a Lone Ranger model acoustic guitar.
 His mother taught him basic chords, and he was soon playing bluegrass guitar in the family band.
 Mack recalled that when he was "seven or eight years old" an uncle from Texas introduced him to blues guitar and that when he was about ten years of age, an "old black man" named Wayne Clark introduced him to "Robert Johnson style guitar".
 He soon taught himself to merge finger-picking country guitar with acoustic blues-picking, to produce a hybrid style which, Mack said, "sounded like rockabilly, but before rockabilly".

 His musical influences remained diverse as he refined his playing and singing styles.
-In his pre-teen years, Mack was mentored by blind singer-guitarist Ralph Trotto, a well-regarded country-gospel performer.
+In his pre-teen years, Mack was mentored by blind singer-guitarist Ralph Trotto, a country-gospel performer.
 Mack would skip school to play music with Trotto at the latter's house.
-Mack considered country picker Merle Travis, pop/jazz guitarist Les Paul, and electric blues guitarist T-Bone Walker the most significant influences on his developing guitar style.
+Mack cited country picker Merle Travis, blues guitarist T-Bone Walker, R&B guitarist Robert Ward, and pop/jazz guitarist Les Paul as significant guitar influences.
 Significant vocal influences included R&B singers Jimmy Reed, Ray Charles, Bobby "Blue" Bland, and Hank Ballard, country singer George Jones, traditional black gospel singer Archie Brownlee, and soul music singer Wilson Pickett.
-Mack recorded tunes associated with each of these artists.
+Mack recorded tunes associated with most of these artists.